Analysis of Classifier-Free Guidance Weight Schedulers: Related Work

 Particularly, CFG has catalyzed advancements in text-conditional generation, a domain where training a noisy text classifier is less convenient and performs worse.
-This approach breathed new life into the text-to-image application, initially proposed in several works such as \cite{reed2016generative,mansimov2015generating}.
-Numerous works~\cite{rombach2022high,ramesh2022hierarchical,nichol2021glide,avrahami2021blended} have leveraged text-to-image generation with CFG diffusion models conditioned on text encoders like CLIP~\cite{radford2021learning}, showcasing significant progress in the field, e.g.\ the Latent Diffusion Model~\cite{dhariwal2021diffusion} and Stable Diffusion~\cite{rombach2022high} employ VAE latent space diffusion with CFG with CLIP encoder.
+This approach breathed new life into the text-to-image application, initially proposed in several works such as \citep{reed2016generative,mansimov2015generating}.
+Numerous works~\citep{rombach2022high,ramesh2022hierarchical,nichol2021glide,avrahami2021blended} have leveraged text-to-image generation with CFG diffusion models conditioned on text encoders like CLIP~\citep{radford2021learning}, showcasing significant progress in the field, e.g.\ the Latent Diffusion Model~\citep{dhariwal2021diffusion} and Stable Diffusion~\citep{rombach2022high} employ VAE latent space diffusion with CFG with CLIP encoder.
 SDXL, an enhanced version, leverages a larger model and an additional text encoder for high-resolution synthesis.

-\textbf{Improvements on Diffusion Guidance.} In \textit{Classifier Guidance (CG)}, the classifier's gradient tends to vanish towards the early and final stages due to overconfidence.
-To counteract this effect, \cite{zheng2022entropy} leverages the entropy of the output distribution as an indication of vanishing gradient and rescales the gradient accordingly.
-To prevent such adversarial behaviors, \cite{dinh2023rethinking} explored using multiple class conditions, guiding the image generation from a noise state towards an average of image classes before focusing on the desired class with an empirical scheduler.
+\textbf{Improvements on Diffusion Guidance.} Noticed that in \textit{Classifier Guidance (CG)}, the classifier's gradient tends to vanish towards the early and final stages due to overconfidence, \cite{zheng2022entropy} leverages the entropy of the output distribution as an indication of vanishing gradient and rescales the gradient accordingly.
+To prevent such adversarial behaviours, \cite{dinh2023rethinking} explored using multiple class conditions, guiding the image generation from a noise state towards an average of image classes before focusing on the desired class with an empirical scheduler.
 Subsequently, \cite{dinh2023pixelasparam} identified and quantified gradient conflicts emerging from the guidance and suggested gradient projection as a solution.